Josseyo/Salon/README.md

 ### MoSCoW Prioritization
 The MoSCoW method was used with accompanying custom Github project labels to help prioritise the important tasks for the available time.

-**Must Have:** Core functionalities for MVP.
+- **Must Have:** Core functionalities for MVP.
-**Should Have:** Important features for future development.
+- **Should Have:** Important features for future development.
-**Could Have:** Enhancements for user experience.
+- **Could Have:** Enhancements for user experience.
-**Will Not Have:** Would-be-nice-to-have-features, for future consideration.
+- **Will Not Have:** Features for future consideration.

 ## Ecommerce Business Model

-This site operates on a Business-to-Customer (B2C) model, selling events directly to individual customers.
-It represents a straightforward B2C approach, focusing solely on one-time transactions without the need for subscriptions.
+SalonTalks operates on a Business-to-Customer (B2C) model, focusing on one-time transactions.
 Currently in the early stages of development, the site features a newsletter signup form and links for social media marketing.
 Utilizing social media can help create a community around the business and increase site traffic, particularly on larger platforms like Facebook.

 The newsletter list enables the business to communicate regularly with users, providing updates on last-chance events, new offerings, host announcements, and more.

 ## Search Engine Optimization (SEO) & Social Media Marketing
-Strategies for SEO and social media marketing.

 ### Keywords